waiwera/waiwera/doc/user/setup_source_networks.rst

 If there is no flow rate specified in either the reinjector output (via the "rate" or "proportion" values) or the receiving source, then the source is treated as if it has effectively infinite capacity, and the injection rate is set to the balance of the input flow not already reinjected by previous outputs in the list.
 Clearly, this means any subsequent reinjector outputs in the list will have zero flow.

 The **"enthalpy"** of the output can also be specified.
 If it is not specified, it is set equal to the enthalpy of the input, for the corresponding category (separated water or steam).
+In most cases the enthalpy should be specified, particularly for steam condensate outputs which will have a much lower (liquid) enthalpy than the produced steam.

 The "rate", "proportion" and "enthalpy" values can all be specified either as fixed constants or rank-2 arrays of time-dependent values.
 If array values are used, the interpolation and averaging types can be set via the **"interpolation"** and **"averaging"** values (see :ref:`interpolation_tables`).